avijit2527/ProjectUP100/README.md

 ## Updates regarding project

+### Updates on 13th June, 2020:
+  1. First run python GridWorld_n_Agents_Ayodhya.py to generate the trajectory.xlsx file
+  2. Then run python plotTrajectry.py to plot the trajectory

 ### Updates on 10th Mar, 2020:
   1. The trajectory can be found inside Results folder. traj.html